cumbof/MetaSBT/README.md

                 --verbose
 ```

+> **Note**:
-Please note that in the example above we explicitly set the `--stop-at` argument to `family`.
+> with the example proposed above, we explicitly set the `--stop-at` argument to `family`.
 This argument works in conjunction with the `--expand` option only, and it will prevent epanding the query to all the taxonomic levels lower than the specified one.
 Also note that the `--expand` argument expands the input query up to the species level by default, by also reporting the closest genome, without the need to use the `--stop-at` argument.

 #### Available options